-(A Component Unit of the Consolidated City of Indianapolis-Marion County) Notes to Financial Statements December 31, 2015
+(A Component Unit of the Consolidated City of Indianapolis-Marion County)

 In 1997, the Commission adopted a resolution establishing the Marion County PSDA and the State Budget Agency approved such resolution.
 All Covered Taxes generated within the designated area are to be deposited into the PSDA Fund (the "Original PSDA Revenues"); provided, however, that the total amount of state revenue (i.e., Indiana Gross Retail Tax, Indiana Use Tax and Indiana Adjusted Gross Income Tax) captured by the PSDA may not exceed \$5,000,000 per year for 20 consecutive years (the "State PSDA Cap").
 The Original PSDA Revenues are distributed to the CIB to be used to pay obligations relating to Bankers Life Fieldhouse.